antznin/zsh-bitbake/README.md

 This creates a file `$BUILDDIR/.recipe-cache` that stores the list of recipes.
 This file is not automatically updated if recipes are added or removed in the current environment (it would be too slow and costly).
+File must be removed to regenerate it on the next completion.